 Do you have a favorite story from your work?

 I have too many to say one favourite story.
 On my blog, I have written some of my client case work.
 There are a lot of fascinating stories, many of which I’d say in my mind after the session, “This is my favourite!”
 Then I discovered that was my favourite for the day, or the week, as another favourite would soon come up.

 What is your advice to someone looking into hypnotherapy as a solution to their problems?

 Do the research.
 Ask for recommendations or referrals if you can.
 Interview the hypnotherapists.
-Take up the opportunity if a hypnotherapist offers free consultation.
+Take up the opportunity if a hypnotherapist offers a consultation.
 Finding someone you are comfortable with is more important than seeing their piled up certificates.
 Every hypnotherapist has their own personality, style and focus.
 Ask how they’d treat your presenting issue.
 Invite them to speak with plain language.
 Listen to see if it makes sense, and watch their confidence level.